vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

  - articles/ev-road-trip.js
 ---

-When people talk about going electric, they are often concerned about road tripping - an EV might be fine for my daily commute, but can I still make a long road trip for a summer vacation?
-I'm here to tell you that modern EVs can tackle a road trip incredibly well.
+When people talk about going electric, they are often concerned about road tripping.
+You might think, &ldquo;an EV might be fine for my daily commute, but can I still make a long road trip for a summer vacation?&rdquo; I'm here to show you that modern EVs can tackle a road trip incredibly well, especially with the ubiquity of charging infrastructure in the US in 2026.

 ## What I'll Cover

 - How do you find charging stations?
+- How long does charging take?
 - How much does charging an EV cost?
-- What should you know before renting an EV?
+- What should you know before renting or buying an EV?

 ## The Vehicle - The Hyundai Ioniq 5!